-Manner of Selection: The Parliamentarian-Elect shall be nominated by the Committee on Nominations and shall be elected by the General Synod to serve for one year prior to service as Parliamentarian of Synod.
+Manner of Selection: The Parliamentarian-Elect shall be nominated by the Committee on Nominations and shall be elected by the General Synod to serve for one year prior to service as

+Parliamentarian of Synod.

-Term of Office: One year Duties: To assist the Parliamentarian as requested to do so.
-To prepare to assume the duties of the Parliamentarian after one year.
+Duties: 1.
+To assist the Parliamentarian as requested to do so.

+2. To prepare to assume the duties of the Parliamentarian after one year.